hackall360/SuperToken/docs/cookbook/morphology.md

 ## 4. Verify reconstruction fidelity

 Before integrating morphology into large-scale training, validate that segmentation and recomposition round-trip without loss.
-The following snippet uses the same plugin instance as the CLI and checks that the original bytes match the recomposed output:
+All bundled plugins ship with unit tests that assert this property.
+The following snippet uses the same plugin instance as the
+CLI and checks that the original bytes match the recomposed output:

 ```python
 from gpu_tokenizer.morphology import create_plugin